About the service

 Am I eligible?

-If you are unsure about your eligibility for this service, please contact our Central Access Point detailed below.
+If you do not have a formal diagnosis or are unsure about your eligibility for this service, please contact our Central Access Point detailed below.

 For more information and to discuss accessing support from a Mental Health Support Coordinator, please call 0808 196 1768 to speak to a friendly member of our Central Access Point team (lines are open Monday to Friday, 9am to 5pm).